 “Help me with supper?”
 They worked side by side.
 Jillian had the TV on, but ignored it.
 Kaylee talked about school.
 “Did you ever go the Health Center?”

-“No. But I’m spending more time with this group called Christian Student Fellowship.
+“No. But I’m spending more time with this group called Christian Student Alliance.
 It’s good.
 It’s... helping.”
 Jillian looked at her, but there was nothing to see.
 She said it was a good bunch of people.
 She had not sat with a counselor—she chuckled nervously when she said it—but was participating in more activities.
 “What about you, mom?”

 “What about me?”